jangala-dev/using-git/README.md

 **Decision:** Before reaching version 1.0, the `main` branch will always represent the latest stable release.

 **Rationale:** By keeping the `main` branch stable, anyone cloning or forking the repository can rely on it as a working version of the code.
-This practice minimises confusion and ensures that contributors and users have access to a functional codebase.
+This practice minimises confusion and ensures that contributors always have access to a functional codebase.
+It also ensures that every single public release we do is present on the main branch

 ### 2. Release Tags